debiasing/AMSEL/README.md

 screen -L -Logfile outputs/chestx-ray14_log.txt -S AMSEL-ChestX-ray14 papermill --log-output --progress-bar --request-save-on-cell-execute adaptive_model_selection.ipynb outputs/chestx-ray14_results.ipynb -p dataset_name chestx-ray14
 --->

 All generated plots and tables will be saved in the `outputs/` directory.
+Depending on your hardware specifications, the execution time should be around one hour.

 #### Interactive Method